HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 We use kraken because it gives access to many more clips then helix - from experience about 4x as much.

-Twitch only gives you access to about 1000 clips for each time period entered into the API call, as it limits the amount of pages you can use in the pagination call to about 10 pages, at a max of 100 clips per page.
+Twitch only gives you access to approximately 1000 clips for each time period entered into the API call, as it limits the amount of pages you can use in the pagination call to about 10 pages, at a max of 100 clips per page.
 There are four time periods “day”, “week”, “month”, “all”.
-Therefore at any one time you can only get 4000 clips if every single page is used.
+Therefore at any one time you can only get 4000 clips if every single page is used (which the bot does by default).
 This would not be a sufficient amount of clips if the find/download process is only initiated when the bot is used for video editing.
 Therefore it is recommended to run this process automatically to build up a large clip bin, preferably on a VPS.
 This is largely down to the usage of the bot - heavy usage will demand a large amount of clips, and therefore turning on the automated find/download process is recommended for this case.

 ## Assets

 **Music**

-While most of the assets you'll have to create for yourself, I can provide some copyright free "epic" music to get you started.
+While you'll have to create most of the assets for yourself, I can provide some copyright free "epic" music to get you started.
 There's 25 of the best copyright free epic music found regularly in "top clips/plays" videos, with the volumes adjusted to a similar level.
 Simply drag the "Epic" folder into the video generator Assets/Music/ folder and restart it.
 This will register the new music category in the server so that the client can now select it when editing a video.

 There's also the option of choosing "None" for the music category when editing a video.
-This will force generate the video without any music.
+This will generate the video without any music.

 [Epic Music (25 copyright free songs)](https://www.mediafire.com/file/x3zszb11lihvbnd/TCCG_Epic_Music_Assets.zip/file)